-The KSZ8794CNX will forward packets using an algorithm that is depicted in the following flowcharts.
-Figure 4 shows stage one of the forwarding algorithm where the search engine looks up the VLAN ID, static table, and dynamic table for the destination address, and comes up with "Port to forward 1" (PTF1).
-PTF1 is then further modified by the spanning tree, IGMP snooping, port mirroring, and port VLAN processes and authentication to come up with "Port to forward 2" (PTF2).
-The authentication and ACL have highest priority in the forwarding process, ACL result will overwrite the result of the forwarding process.
-This is where the packets will be sent.
+The KSZ8795CLX will forward packets using an algorithm that is depicted in the following flowcharts.
+Figure 6 shows stage one of the forwarding algorithm where the search engine looks up the VLAN ID, static table, and dynamic table for the destination address, and comes up with "port to forward 1" (PTF1).
+PTF1 is then further modified by the spanning tree, IGMP snooping, port mirroring, and port VLAN processes and authentication to come up with "port to forward 2" (PTF2), as shown in Figure 6.
+The authentication and ACL have highest priority in the forwarding process; ACL result will overwrite the result of the forwarding process.
+This is where the packet will be sent.

-The KSZ8794CNX will not forward the following packets:
+The KSZ8795CLX will not forward the following packets: